 Fun Math Club offers Family Fun Math Nights where students and parents can experience adventures in mathematics together.
 Family Fun Math Nights are theme-based and students and parents work together to solve puzzles, create art, and/or play games based on concepts related to the theme.
 Students exercise mathematics they have learned in the classroom, see new and interesting applications of mathematics, and get to outwit their parents at math games!

-Programs for Gifted Elementary Students
+Programs for Gifted Elementary and Middle School Students

 Fun Math Club offers seminars through the Lyceum of Santa Clara Valley to gifted elementary and middle school students.
 In addition to providing fun mathematical activities like puzzles and games, these seminars explore connections between mathematics and art, design, engineering, and other real-world applications.
 Each three-hour long seminar covers a variety of related topics that bring the diversity of mathematics alive.